freeman-lab/gl-scene/README.md

 #### `scene.materials(materials)`

-Specify a list of `materials` to use. [expand]
+Specify an object of named `materials` to use. [expand]

 ### rendering

 #### `scene.init()`

-Initialize the scene, check that required properties are defined, and replace missing properties with defaults where possible, as follows.
-For shapes without a material, the material will be `flat`.
-If a shape has undefined material properties, they will be replaced with the defaults.
+Initialize the scene.
+Checks that required properties are defined, and replaces missing properties with defaults where possible, as follows.
+For shapes without a material, the material will be `lambert`.
+If a shape has undefined material properties, they will be replaced with the defaults for the material.
+A single light above the origin will be created.

 #### `scene.update(camera)`

-Update the scene's projection and view matrices from the provided `camera`, which must have a `view` method.
-For examples see: `canvas-orbit-camera`
+Update the scene's projection and view matrices using the provided `camera`, which must have a `view` method.
+Compatible cameras:
+- `canvas-orbit-camera`

 #### `scene.draw()`